 If claim is denied

 If your short or long term disability claim application is denied by the University’s external disability provider, you will have a couple of options:

 - Appeal the decision – you will be provided a letter from the external disability provider with information on how to appeal, and what information would be considered in an appeal.

 - Return to work – return to work upon denial.
-Please consult with Wellness Resources and/or your department should you have any medical restrictions or limitations that need to be accommodated.
+Please consult with your department should you have any medical restrictions or limitations that need to be accommodated.